-Barranquilla Carnival 2020: One of the Biggest Carnival’s in the World Barranquilla Carnival is an annual celebration, held in the city of Barranquilla, Colombia.
+Barranquilla Carnival: One of the Biggest Carnival’s in the World Celebrate Barranquilla Carnival 2021 at home with most of the festivities going virtual!
+Barranquilla Carnival is an annual celebration, held in the city of Barranquilla, Colombia.
 It is one of Colombia’s most important folkloric celebrations and dates back to the 19th century.
-Crowned the second largest carnival in the world, the four day celebration resembles the Rio Carnival, […]Barranquilla Carnival 2020 Barranquilla Colombia
+Crowned the second largest […]Barranquilla Carnival 2021 Barranquilla Colombia

 Barranquilla Carnival is an annual celebration, held in the city of Barranquilla, Colombia.
 It is one of Colombia’s most important folkloric celebrations and dates back to the 19th century.
 Crowned the second largest carnival in the world, the four day celebration resembles the Rio Carnival, but with a Caribbean twist.
 Celebrated annually before Ash Wednesday, the streets of Barranquilla fill up with colourful outfits, crowds and culture.